eduardoshanahan/DockerInVagrant/README.md

 # Running Docker.io in Vagrant
 I am trying this script in Bubuntu 13.04.
-If you don't have the vagrant box in your machine, the first step should be:
+If you don't have that vagrant box in your machine, the first step should be:
 ```
 #!bash
 vagrant box add raring64 http://goo.gl/ceHWg
 ```
 From then on, your machine will have the box available to fire a fresh instance on demand.

 Now the real thing.
 Get the machine ready